Ancillary Committees

 IRB ID #: IRBAC014

-Approval from the JHS-CRRC must be obtained for studies with any research activities (including recruitment of subjects, facilities use, or subject interventions such as tests, measurements, drug administration, surgery, or consenting subjects) occurring at a JHS facility or any studies that involve accessing JHS patient information prior to the use of any JHS resources.
-Please complete the Jackson Clinical Trials Office Application Form and upload to the IRB system via the Manage Ancillary Reviews activity, and send the JHS Study Calendar and Workflow (if applicable) directly to the CTO.
+Approval from the JHS-ORA must be obtained for studies with any research activities (recruitment of subjects (including posting flyers), facilities use, subject interventions such as tests, measurements, obtaining samples, drug administration, surgery, or consenting subjects) occurring at a JHS facility or any studies that involve accessing JHS patient records prior to the use of any JHS resources.
+Please complete the JHS Office Research Form and upload to the IRB system via the Manage Ancillary Reviews activity.
+Send the JHS Study Calendar and Workflow (if applicable) Workflow-Template.pdf directly to the CTO submissions inbox JHS-CTO-Submissions@jhsmiami.org.
 Please refer to FAQs regarding footer requirements.

 If you have any questions regarding use of the forms and process, please contact: